Demon-Destroyer/MicroProject/public_html/readme.txt

 To use this form, you need to have an internet connection and a web browser.
 The form requires jQuery and Bootstrap libraries.

+----------Advantages of using jsonpowerdb----------
+1. Schema-free data model
+2. High performance
+3. Multi-mode database
+4. Lightweight
+5. Easy to use
+6. Real-time data processing
+7. Security
+8. Scalable

 -------------Usage-------------------------------

 To use the form, follow these steps: